guarani/Collapsible-UINavigationBar/README.md

-A Swift `UINavigationController` subclass to add a collapsable `UINavigationBar` when scrolling inside the top view controller.
+A Swift extension that add a collapsable `UINavigationBar` when scrolling content.

 ![alt tag](demo1.gif)